-10.1.8 Stress Management -
+9.1.8 Stress Management

 We say we are 'stressed' when we feel overloaded and unsure of our ability to deal with the pressures placed on us.
 Anything that challenges or threatens our well-being can be defined as a stress.
 It is important to note that stress can be good and bad.
 While good stress keeps us going, negative stress undermines our mental and physical health.
-Therefore, it is so important to manage negative stress effectively.
+This is why it is so important to manage negative stress effectively.